Milan's 250th Anniversary Snow Sculpting Contest is this weekend

-MILAN — There will be a snow sculpting contest this Saturday and Sunday, Feb.
-20 and 21, in conjunction with the town of Milan's 250th Anniversary 2021.
+MILAN — A snow sculpting contest is planned for this weekend in conjunction with the town of Milan’s 250th anniversary this year.

+The contest will be held in the park on Main Street in the center of Milan Village, where 12 tubes of compacted snow sit waiting to be sculpted.
+Currently only seven teams have registered and more sculpting teams are needed.

 The contest is open to anyone who wants to participate.